aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 localhost                  : ok=1    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-After the playbook has run successfully, you will have the following directory structure, the contents of which will be covered in later sections:
+After the playbook has run successfully, the directory structure will look as shown below, the contents of which will be covered in later sections:

-- ansible-avd-examples/ (or whereever you ran the playbook)
+- ansible-avd-examples/ (or whereever the playbook was run)
   - single-dc-l3ls
     - documentation/
     - group_vars/